EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-adjust the allocation coefficients according to the fraction of trees to herbaceous &amp; fine to coarse root partitioning
+Adjusts allocation coefficients according to the fraction of trees to herbaceous plants and fine to coarse root partitioning.

 **Parameters**
 - **Fields**